zzsun777/cpp_multithreaded_order_matching_engine/README.md

 2. Central Order book has a thread pool

-		2.1.
-The thread pool will have N SPSC queues for N threads ( N = num of symbol ).
+		- The thread pool will have N SPSC queues for N threads ( N = num of symbol ).

-		2.2.
-Central Order book also has 1 MPMC queue for outgoing messages.
+		- Central Order book also has 1 MPMC queue for outgoing messages.

-		2.3.
-When a new message arrives ( new order, or cancel ) from the FIX engine , it will be submitted to corresponding thread`s queue in the thread pool of the central order book.
+		- When a new message arrives ( new order, or cancel ) from the FIX engine, it will be submitted to corresponding thread`s queue in the thread pool of the central order book.

 3. Each thread in the thread pool will get message from their SPSC queue in the thread pool , and add them to corresponding order queue which is used by only itself and eventually trigger the order matching process for that queue.
 At the end of the order matching , worker threads will submit messages ( FILLED or PARTIALLY FILLED ) to the outgoing messages queue